Mark your calendar! WCS will take place in Istanbul, 12-14 October 2021.

-We want to thank Turkish Cargo for their continuous support as the Host airline for 2021.
+We want to thank Turkish Cargo for their support as the Host airline.

-We are looking forward to reconnecting next year!
+We are looking forward to reconnecting in October!

 The World Cargo Symposium (WCS) is the largest and most prestigious annual event of its kind and the only one to bring together key stakeholders from the entire air cargo supply chain.
 Learn more about IATA Air Cargo now.